 Family, friends and colleagues of Santa Cruz Detective Sgt.
 Loran "Butch" Baker and Detective Elizabeth Butler traveled over Highway 17 Thursday in a 200-car funeral procession to downtown San Jose's HP Pavilion.
 There is no place large enough in Santa Cruz to hold the thousands of mourners for the officers' memorial -- and even an arena cannot contain the magnitude of the sorrow felt in the community.

 It was every officer's nightmare, and every family member's: The routine car stop, the report of some possible domestic conflict, the standard-procedure interview at a suspect's home -- and out of nowhere, gunfire and death.
-Detectives Baker and Butler apparently had no warning when Jeremy Peter Goulet pulled
+Detectives Baker and Butler apparently had no warning when Jeremy Peter Goulet pulled a gun.

 The impact on Santa Cruz has been profound.
 Shaken colleagues saw the first officers killed on the job in the Santa Cruz Police Department's 150-year history.
 Families don't feel quite as safe in what vacationers see as Surf City, the iconic California beach town.